mjc-school/MJC-School/stage #0/module #4. Java Fundamentals/lesson #2. FOR statement/content.md

 Here we go from -5 to 17 inclusive and each time the number is even we increase counter.

-####Tasks
-REWRITE:
-1. (for) WordsBuilder.
-Write a program that will build a phrase from given chars (char...).
-2. (for) EvenNumbers.
-Write a program that will write to console even numbers from zero to the number from method.
-3. (while) Alphabet.
-Write a program that will write to console English alphabet.
-4. (while) Digits sum.
-Write a program that will find the sum of digits of a given number
 ***
 ## Do-while
 Do-while loop is a bit different from "while" and "for" as this loop literally says:" before checking the condition